thelebaron/mapRenamer/README.md

 //

-note: requires the icon files the start(sorry this will removed from the code later)
+note: requires the icon files to start(sorry this will removed from the code later)